ipython/ipython-website/index.rst

 Mailing Lists
 ~~~~~~~~~~~~~
 The easiest way to get your questions about IPython answered is to ask on our
 mailing lists.
-Please note that these do ''not'' allow non-subscribers to post,
+Please note that these do *not* allow non-subscribers to post,
 because of the inordinate amount of spam that is otherwise generated.

  -  `Users <http://projects.scipy.org/mailman/listinfo/ipython-user>`_ mailing list